-They also work to support and uplift cultures who may have been set back in the course of history for any reason.
+They also work to support and uplift cultures that may have been set back in the course of history for any reason.

 Religion-based nonprofits focus on supporting people and places of worship of specific religions.

-Apart from that, they also raise money for religious organizations who in turn support social causes and provide for members of the community in different ways.
+Apart from that, they also raise money for religious organizations which in turn support social causes and provide for members of the community in different ways.

-Fundraising ideas for nonprofits in the culture and religion sector
+Nonprofit fundraising ideas in the culture and religion sector

 1. Capital Campaigns

 Capital campaigns are most suitable for organizations working towards building/restoring places of worship that may or may not be of historical significance.

 During the quiet phase, you can try applying for grants from foundations.
 On the other hand, in the public phase, you could raise money through peer-to-peer fundraising or door-to-door solicitation within the region.